Print Friendly

 Step 1: Establish eligibility for benefit prior to resignation – usually done at the pre-retirement seminars.

-Step 2: Submit resignation to the school board by giving three months’ notice (or one month if retiring prior to Christmas).
+Step 2: Submit resignation to the employer by giving three months’ notice (or one month if retiring prior to Christmas).

 Step 3: Make application for pension benefits prior to the effective date of your resignation.